HMLTL/my-db/ARCHITECTURE.md

 The `Processor` interface has only one method: `process(String input)`.
 We removed the `canProcess()` method to keep the interface simple.
 Routing logic is handled by `CommandProcessor` using straightforward if statements.

 ### 2. Centralized State Management
-`DebugState` is a separate Spring component that manages application state:
+A shared component manages application state:
 - Eliminates coupling between processors
 - Single source of truth for debug modes
 - Easy to extend with additional state flags